bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part4.md

                   clReleaseProgram,      1,           417,    0.00%,           417,           417,           417
 ```

-Also, the Intercept Layer for OpenCL Applications will print a "report" showing the OpenCL commands that executed code on each OpenCL device and how long they took to execute:
+Also, the Intercept Layer will display a "report" showing the OpenCL commands that executed code on each OpenCL device and how long they took to execute:

 ```
 Device Performance Timing Results for Intel(R) Graphics [0x5916] (24CUs, 1100MHz):